Last Updated on April 19, 2023

 In the first year, you could spend around $410 just stocking up on these supplies, while in subsequent years, you could expect to spend around $185 a year replacing these items and buying new ones as your puppy grows or wears out their old supplies.

 Additional Costs that Come with Owning this Curly Breed

 Aside from the above monthly expenses, you might also set some budget aside for pet sitters and kennels if you go away regularly.
 This can cost upwards of $50 a day.

 You also will likely want to invest a bit of time in obedience and potty training for your dog as well as puppy socialization classes.

 Buying packages of a month or two at a time will be cheaper where these are concerned rather than just dropping in for the occasional class.

-You should also factor in the cost of buying a dog license for your dog, which costs about $10 to $20 a license as well as microchipping your pet which typically costs between $25 and $50.
+You should also factor in the cost of buying a dog license for your dog, which is about $10 to $20 a license as well as microchipping your pet which typically ranges between $25 and $50.